dimitarpg13/sql/docs/WindowFunctions.md

 Definition of window functions from Postgres documentation:

-> _A window function performs a calculation across a set of table rows that are somehow related to the current row._
+> _A window function performs a calculation across a set of table rows that are somehow related to the current row.
+This is  comparable to the type of calculation that can be done with an aggregate function_